Code-Institute-Submissions/Kids-Memory-Game-MS2/README.md

 #2daaf3 - color for How to play text on the button, Reset text and background of Submit.
 The color goes well with yellow and pink and gives the page a cheerful look.
 - deeppink - color is used for breaf introduction before the board game and title of the contact form.
 - #a9bedb - footer background color.
 I liked the color because it is neither too dark nor too bright.
 It fits nicely with the whole page and with a submit button.

 ## Font
+- Cursive, sans-serif - main font
+- Indie Flower - for headings and buttons

 ...